DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Tantner_def/index.markdown

-purchases and leases of houses, realties etc., on apartments, warehouses, stables, factories etc., in short, on all civil and social dealings and affairs, of which knowledge is permitted.[^45]
+purchases and leases of houses, realties etc., on apartments, warehouses, stables, factories etc., in short, on all civil and social dealings and affairs, of which knowledge is permitted.[^46]

 A satire aimed at this information office was published in *Eipeldauer* magazine in 1820:

-About the *Auskunftscomptoir,* which fortunately was established in Vienna a short while ago, I happen to know a few anecdotes.
-For one day, a Hungarian hay farmer went there and said: ‘Gentlemen, would I like to know, if my young wife, while I am in Vienna and sell my hay, is faithful to me in my Hungarian land!
-So please, be so kind, and look it up.’
+>About the *Auskunftscomptoir,* which fortunately was established in Vienna a short while ago, I happen to know a few anecdotes.
+For one day, a Hungarian hay farmer went there and said: ""Gentlemen, I would like to know, if my young wife, while I am in Vienna and sell my hay, is faithful to me in my Hungarian land!
+So please, be so kind, and look it up.""
 Another came and wanted to know whether his rich cousin in Günz was going to die this year, and make him his heir.
 Oh my lord and cousin, if only the gentlemen at the *Comptoir* could find all such things, they would undoubtedly be even busier.
-I for my part, I would have looked up whether the public will be satisfied with me for long, and whether the *Eipeldauer* will continue to increase its readership.[^46]
+I for my part, I would have looked up whether the public will be satisfied with me for long, and whether the *Eipeldauer* will continue to increase its readership.[^47]

 – Here, the *Comptoir* was alleged to be able to supply information about the future; as is often the case, a new medium triggered utopias of omniscience.

-1.  *Press Clipping Services*
+****Press Clipping Services****

-Press clipping services constitute an additional specialized institution of information exchange.[^47] The initial problem these institutions promised to redress was quite clear and was expressed for example by one of Dostoyevsky’s characters at the beginning of the 1870s.
-There was a mass of newspapers appearing daily that reported on a number of interesting events, but finding them after some time was nearly impossible.[^48] Press clipping services were finally created not for retrospective use, but for searching for a subject at the current moment in time.
+Press clipping services constitute an additional specialized institution of information exchange.[^48] The initial problem these institutions promised to redress was quite clear and was expressed for example by one of Dostoyevsky’s characters at the beginning of the 1870s.
+There was a mass of newspapers appearing daily that reported on a number of interesting events, but finding them after some time was nearly impossible.[^49] Press clipping services were finally created not for retrospective use, but for searching for a subject at the current moment in time.
 The first such office to become famous was founded under the name *Argus de la Presse* in Paris in 1879.
-According to its founding legend, its inventor, Comte François-Gaston-Auguste de Chambure, often watched artists while they were looking through the newspapers at newsstands for articles about their work. de Chambure proceeded to cut reviews from a few newspapers and to forward them to the respective artists, and this evolved into a real enterprise.
+According to its founding legend, its inventor, Comte François-Gaston-Auguste de Chambure, often watched artists while they were looking through the newspapers at newsstands for articles about their work.
+De Chambure proceeded to cut reviews from a few newspapers and to forward them to the respective artists, and this evolved into a real enterprise.
 From Paris, press clipping services spread to other cities.
-For example, an employee of the *Argus de la Presse*, the writer and journalist Max Karfunkel, established this service for Berlin.[^49] From a description of the early days of these services, it appears that the job of reading the newspapers was mostly done by women:
+For example, an employee of the *Argus de la Presse*, the writer and journalist Max Karfunkel, established this service for Berlin.[^50] From a description of the early days of these services, it appears that the job of reading the newspapers was mostly done by women:

-Finally, 60 young women sat in Romeike’s New York house, bowed over 1,090 newspapers and 5,000 magazines.
+>Finally, 60 young women sat in Romeike’s New York house, bowed over 1,090 newspapers and 5,000 magazines.
 Whenever they raise their eyes from the columns, they are caught by the list of names and subjects they have to consider; but this list contains only those which are most